danchoi/vmail/README.markdown

 Finally, Vmail logs output to a `vmail.log` file which it creates in the current directory.
 You can tail this file in a separate terminal window to see what's going on behind the scenes as you use Vmail.

+You can use up other working directories by setting the `VMAIL_HOME` environment variable before or when you launch Vmail.
+Make sure you place a `.vmailrc` configuration in that directory.

 ## Is my Gmail password secure?